 Carnauba wax comes from the leaves and buds of Brazilian palms.
 It's similar to beeswax in that it does not usually cause allergic reactions, it forms a protective layer on the skin and it also helps to bind and keep skincare formulations firm.
 It's made using the leaves so the whole tree isn't cut down but it's still best to check that it's been farmed sustainably.

-Marian favours candelilla wax in her vegan balms because it has many properties in common with carnauba wax.
+Marian favours candelilla wax in her vegan balms and cleansers because it has many properties in common with carnauba wax.
 It also has the same emulsifying properties of beeswax so helps stabilise and bind together water and oil ingredients in vegan beauty products.

 There are also some essential oils that can provide similar benefits to beeswax but they don't have the same harder, balm like texture.
 Lavender is anti allergenic, anti bacterial and non irritating; Patchouli is anti inflammatory; and Thyme which is anti septic, anti bacterial but can cause irritation.

 For honey it's more difficult to get a direct swap in your vegan beauty products.
 Imogen from Bumi Naturals believes that "a good way to look at it would be to separate its properties and look for alternatives for each property and mix them together".

 - Forms a protective later that maintains the skin's barrier